phalcon/blog/_posts/2013-06-18-phalcon-1-2-beta-1-released.md

 A backtrace like this is showed when an exception is generated:

-1.2.0 includes other minor changes, bug fixes, stability and performance improvements.​ The complete [CHANGELOG](https://github.com/phalcon/cphalcon/blob/phalcon-v1.2.0/CHANGELOG)​ is​ here.
+1.2.0 includes other minor changes, bug fixes, stability and performance improvements.
+The complete [CHANGELOG](https://github.com/phalcon/cphalcon/blob/phalcon-v1.2.0/CHANGELOG) is here.

 ### Help with Testing
 This version can be installed from the 1.2.0 branch: